Auto-Balanced Collector Groups

 - Monitor themselves.
 For more information, see Monitoring your Collectors.

-- Same collector version.
+- Use the same collector version.

 - To map with the